Please click the links below to view information about individual subjects

 At Stratford-sub-Castle CE Primary School, we value the importance of first-hand experiences.
 The aim of educational visits is to enhance the pupils’ learning for deeper understanding.

 Educational visits range from ‘Welly Walks’ around the local area to trips further afield such as London (V & A Museum and Science Museum).
-Every two years, pupils from Years 5 & 6 take part in a residential trip to Hooke Court in Dorset.
+Every two years, pupils from Years 5 & 6 take part in a residential trip to Braeside in Wiltshire.

 We also invite visitors into school to lead sessions.
 The aim of welcoming visitors into school is so that they may share their knowledge, skills, experience and expertise with our pupils first-hand.